nickmagruder/reading-notes/read_06a.md

 * [Read: 07 - Programming with JavaScript](read_07.md)
 * [Read: 08 - Operators and Loops](read_08.md)
 * [Read 04: HTML & Design](read_04.md)

+# Dynamic Web Pages with JavaScript

+##Statements
+A script is a serious of instructions... a **statement** is an individual instruction, statements end with a semicolon

+## JavaScript is case sensitive

+* Write comments to explain what the code does
+* /* multi line */
+* // Single Line

+## Don't use document.write !!!